d0n601/CSUS-CSC154/Lab4/README.md

 **Figure 8:** Username and password data for `admin`.

-For the user's activity, we can see that he navigated to the profile for Boby, and composed a private message.
+For the user's activity, we can see that he (we) navigated to the profile for Boby, and composed a private message.
 ![6_navigate_bobby](./writeup/images/6_naviage_bobby.png)
 **Figure 9:** User visits profile for Boby.

 ![6_compose_message](./writeup/images/6_compose_message.png)
 **Figure 10:** Composing a private message to Boby.

-The exact content of the private message are present in the `subject` and `body` parameters of the private message request, as well as the recipient's `guid`.
+The exact contents of the private message are present in the `subject` and `body` parameters of the private message request, as well as the recipient's `guid` showing us to shall receive the message.
 ![7_private_message](./writeup/images/7_private_message.png)
 **Figure 11:** Contents of private message.